lukewarlow/PythonConsoleMenu/README.md

 #### AbstractMenu
 This is the abstract class you need to extend in your menus.
-It's constructor takes in a title which is displayed at the top of the menu.
-This should be called from your implementations constructor.
+Its constructor takes in a title which is displayed at the top of the menu.
+This should be called from your implementation's constructor.
 Like so:
 ```pythonstub
 class MenuImplementation(AbstractMenu):
     def __init__(self):
         super().__init__("Menu Title")
 ```
 ##### Methods
-- `initialise()` this needs overridding in your implementations and is where you add the items to the menu.
+- `initialise()` this needs overriding in your implementations and is where you add the items to the menu.
 - `display()` this starts this menu.
 This only needs to be called on the root menu in your system, as all sub-menus are handled by this library.
 - `add_menu_item(MenuItem(id, description, subMenu or action))` this adds an item to the menu.
 - `add_hidden_menu_item(new MenuItem(id, description, subMenu or action))` this is a helper method that adds a menu item, which is then hidden.
-- `update_menu_items()` this can be overriden per menu to update items based on changes to your application, such as showing hidden menu items if they're now needed.
+- `update_menu_items()` this can be overridden per menu to update items based on changes to your application, such as showing hidden menu items if they're now needed.
 - `show_menu_item(id)` this can be used to show hidden menu items, most commonly in the method above.
 This uses the unique id given to the menu item.
 - `hide_menu_item(id)` this can be used to hide menu items.